• Skip to main content

 Ingredients

-• 16 ounces super firm tofu
+• 16 ounces super firm tofu (extra-firm can also be used)

-• 2 tablespoons neutral oil (canola, vegetable)
+• 2 tablespoons neutral oil (avocado, canola, vegetable)

-• 3 tablespoons low-sodium soy sauce
+• 2 tablespoons low-sodium soy sauce (liquid aminos can be used)

 • 2 tablespoons water